+where the first inequality is from \eqref{eq:focusing_may_V} and the inclusion of the $\CC_i$, and the last two follow from \eqref{eq:focusing_may_W}.
+If any ridge segment is present in the $\tilde\gamma_i$, the inclusion is strict and the inequality becomes strict, contradicting the hypothesis that $\ewV$ is connected (which would require the opposite strict inequality).
+Therefore $\ewV$ cannot be fully disconnected.

-To address partially connected configurations, we generalize the construction of the surface $\ZZi$.
-In all cases, this surface is defined as $\ZZi = \partial J^+[\ewV]$ (up to mutual intersections).
-For a partially connected scenario, $\ZZi$ is formed from the future null sheets emanating from the HRRT surfaces of a set of possibly enlarged input regions.
-These regions take the form $V_k\cup X_k\cup \cdots V_{k+l}$ and remain separated by a subset of the original complement regions $X_j$'s.
+We next address partially connected configurations.
+Recall that \(Z_{\mathrm{in}}=\partial J^+[\ew(V_1\cup\cdots\cup V_n)]\) by definition; in partially connected phases this surface is generated by null sheets from HRRT surfaces of enlarged input regions.
+These enlarged inpute regions take the form $V_k\cup X_k\cup \cdots V_{k+l}$ and remain separated by a subset of the original complement regions $X_j$'s.
 A key consequence of entanglement wedge nesting is that this new surface $\ZZi$ lies inside the compact region $\ZZ_B$.
-In other words, this new $\ZZi$ lies causally below the original $\ZZi$ formed solely from $\NN_{V_i}$.
+In other words, this new $\ZZi$ lies nowhere to the future of the original $\ZZi$ formed solely from $\NN_{V_i}$.

 This inclusion relation ensures that the new intersection curves $\CC_j=\NN_{W_j}\cap \ZZi$ (defined for the set of $j$ with $X_j$ remaining as complements of the enlarged input regions) remain simple and distinct from one another.
-With this geometric structure in place, one can perform a length/area comparison analogous to the previous fully connected case.
+With this geometric structure in place, one can perform a length/area comparison analogous to the previous connected case.
 This calculation leads to the conclusion that the length of HRRT surfaces for the enlarged input regions must exceed the sum $\sum |RT(X_j)|$, where the sum runs only over the $X_j$ appearing as complements.
 This inequality presents a contradiction, thereby proving that $\ewV$ cannot be in a partially connected state.

 The preceding geometric proof establishes a general criterion: any condition that ensures the intersection curves $\CC_i$ are distinct on $\ZZi$ is sufficient to conclude that $\ewV$ is connected.
-This criterion can be formulated as the requirement that for all distinct output pairs $i\neq j$,